x8c8r/the-wysd-constitution/README.md

 # THE WILL YOU SNAIL?
 DISCORD CONSITUTION

 ## Introduction
-We, the people of the Will You Snail?
+We, the snails of the Will You Snail?
 Discord server, adopt the constitution of the Will You Snail?
 Discord server.

 ## Citizenship
 Citizenship is granted for everyone planning to stay here for time more than 1 week